Income tax and capital gains up to the date of death

 HMRC will be able to give you some information on income and gains, but when you go through the deceased’s personal information you may well find bank statements, payslips, advice notices about pensions or state benefits, dividend vouchers, stockbrokers’ statements or interest certificates from banks and so on.
 Identifying all sources of income is key to being able to finalise the individual’s income tax position up to date of death.

-Increasingly, many details will only be available electronically, and the executor may have to hope that passwords are available to access the required information.
+Increasingly, many details will only be available electronically and personal representatives may find it difficult to access the deceased’s digital assets and accounts.
+Each organisation will have its own policies regarding passing on data after someone has died and copies of the death certificate may have to be provided.
 Once a source has been identified, the executor should be able to obtain the information needed to value the underlying capital value for the estate and to take possession of the asset so that it may be distributed to the beneficiaries in due course.

 If you have used the death notification service, they may be able to tell you the balances on various accounts and any interest credited to the accounts.